Dental (DEN)

 Course classification: CTE

-Prerequisite(s): ( DEN101 and DEN102 )
+Corequisite(s): ( DEN105 and DEN110 )

-This class covers routine perparedness for dental team members; the dental assistant's role in emergency care; managing a dental office emergency kit; foreign body airway obstruction; the causes, signs, and treatment of medical emergencies; and specific dental emergencies.
+This class covers routine preparedness for dental team members; the dental assistant's role in emergency care; managing a dental office emergency kit; foreign body airway obstruction; the causes, signs, and treatment of medical emergencies; and specific dental emergencies.
 This course is deigned to satisfy the American Dental Association's requirement that certified dental assistants have in-depth education in managing dental and medical emergencies.

 This course may be taken 1 time for credit.